necipsagiro/youtube-transcript-copy-extension/README.md

 # YouTube Transcript Copy

-A browser extension that lets you copy YouTube video transcripts via the right-click menu.
+A browser extension that lets you copy YouTube video transcripts and clean video links via the right-click menu.

 ## Browser Support